-Azure Cognitive Search client library for Python
+Azure AI Search client library for Python

 • Consolidate varied content types into a single searchable index.
 To populate an index, you can push JSON documents that contain your content, or if your data is already in Azure, create an indexer to pull in data automatically.